-Huron County is governed by County Council, which is made up of fifteen members from our nine area municipalities.
-Each municipality located within Huron County is represented at County Council by their elected representatives: Mayors or Reeves, Deputy Mayors and Deputy Reeves, along with additional Councillor Representatives, as determined by eligible voters.
+Huron County is governed by County Council, which is made up of 15 members from our 9 area municipalities.
+Each municipality located within Huron County is represented at County Council by their elected representatives: Mayors or Reeves, Deputy Mayors and Deputy Reeves, with some exceptions.

-Each County Councillor is appointed to one of the Standing Committees or various organizational committees that are named on the report of the Striking Committee at the Inaugural Session of County Council.
-All County Councillors sit on the Committee of the Whole.
+Each County Councillor is appointed to one of the Standing Committees or various organizational committees.
 Special meetings of committees can occur at the call of the Chair, CAO, County Clerk or Warden; recommendations must then be approved or endorsed by County Council.

-County Council meets once a month (usually the first Wednesday of each month) at the County Administration Building, 1 Courthouse Square, Goderich, Ontario.
+County Council meets twice a month at the County Administration Building, 1 Courthouse Square, Goderich, Ontario.
 During these sessions, Council considers and adopts the minutes and recommendations of the standing committees.